Information Systems Security Association

 Information Systems Security Association (ISSA) is a not-for-profit, international professional organization of information security professionals and practitioners.
-It was founded in 1984, after work on its establishment started in 1982.
+It was founded in 1984 after work on its establishment started in 1982.
 ISSA promotes the sharing of information security management practices through educational forums, publications and networking opportunities among security professionals.

-ISSA members and award winners include many of the industry’s notable luminaries and represents a wide range of industries – from communications, education, healthcare, manufacturing, financial and consulting to IT as well as federal, state and local government departments and agencies.
+ISSA members and award winners include many of the industry’s notable luminaries and represent a wide range of industries – from communications, education, healthcare, manufacturing, financial and consulting to IT as well as federal, state and local government departments and agencies.

 The association publishes the ISSA Journal, a peer-reviewed publication on the issues and trends of the industry.
 It also partners with ESG (Enterprise Strategy Group) to release a yearly research report, "The Life and Times of the Cyber Security Professional", to examine the experiences of cybersecurity professionals as they navigate the modern threat landscape and the effects it has on their careers.

 Organization

-Information Systems Security Association has a board of directors that are elected annually by its members and a set of committees that are appointed.
-The headquarters of ISSA is located in Vienna, Virginia.
+Information Systems Security Association has a board of directors that is elected annually by its members and a set of committees that are appointed.
+The headquarters of ISSA is located in Houston, Texas.